jTendermint/jabci/Readme.md

 When you make changes to the protobuf file, you can enable the appropriate build-phase for the compiler-plugin to generate the file(s) in the target-directory.
 Just switch the comments on lines [pom.xml](https://github.com/jTendermint/jabci/blob/master/pom.xml#L27) and 28.

+#### Looking for TMSP?
+The Tendermint protocol was changed from TMSP to ABCI.
+While these where just minor changes, we wanted to completely reflect all the naming changes in this project.
+If you're still developing with Tendermint v0.8 and prior check out the [0.8 version of jTMSP](https://github.com/jTendermint/jabci/releases/tag/v0.8)